Configure inline extractions

 Search-time operations order

-Inline field extractions come first in the search-time operation sequence.
+Inline field extractions come second in the search-time operation sequence.

-Because inline field extractions happen first in the search-time operation sequence, they cannot reference fields that are derived and added to events by other search-time operations.
+Because inline field extractions are near the top of the search-time operation sequence, they cannot reference fields that are derived and added to events by other search-time operations that come later.

 For more information